 body's reaction to a mix of factors.

 Doctors don't know what causes

 CFS.
-Sometimes it begins after an illness like the flu, but there is no proof
+Sometimes it begins after a viral infection, but there is no proof

 of any connection.
 It's likely that a number of factors or triggers come

 together to cause CFS.

 fatigue, is the main symptom.
 If you have CFS:

 Depression is common with CFS, and it can make your other

 Doctors can diagnose it only by ruling out other possible causes of your